Kaslo web design before lake season.

 Kaslo context worth building around.

-A local page should lead into the actual system your business needs.
+A local page should lead into the system your business needs.

 Answers with local intent baked in.